What is the Trustus Apprentice Company?

 What are the monthly workshops?
 These are three hour workshops that focus on a specific theatre topic that are taught by a Trustus company member or professional artist.
-Workshops will cover a variety of topics such as acting, improvisation, voice and speech, theatrical design, stage management, directing, playwriting, etc. The schedule of workshops for the entire year can be found here.
+Workshops will cover a variety of topics such as acting, improvisation, voice and speech, theatrical design, stage management, directing, playwriting, etc.

 What does it mean to usher?
 Ushers are an important part of the theatre-going experience.
 They are the first people to greet our patrons when they attend a show, answer questions for newcomers, and guide our audience members to their seats.
 All apprentices are expected to sign up to usher at least once for every show.
 A big benefit of ushering is that you get to see the show for free!
 When apprentices attend orientation they will learn how to sign up to usher and how to do it.

 What are strikes and company meetings?
 Strikes and company meetings happen on the same day after the end of every show’s run on the Thigpen Stage.
 Strike is when the company gets together to take down the set, return materials to storage, clean the space, and get the theatre reset for our next performance.
 This is time when our community really comes together to help our theatre function at it’s best.
 It’s great time for apprentices to learn technical skills while working alongside professionals.
 Company meetings happen after strike.
 The company gathers to learn about important news regarding the theatre, upcoming events, and discuss the previous production.
 This is when our theatre family gets together to learn from one another and celebrate accomplishments.
 All Apprentices are required to attend strike and company meetings just as it is required of all professional company members.
-The schedule of strikes and company meetings for the entire year can be found here.

 How much does it cost to join the Trustus Apprentice Company?
 Nothing!
 Our program is completely free.
 We do require that all apprentices volunteer their time to usher and attend all strikes.